Author has written 10 stories for Fullmetal Alchemist, Harry Potter, and Fillmore.

 Works in progress

 How to raise your best friend (Naruto)—Years ago, Sasuke Uchiha went missing.
-Years later, a dark hair, dark eyed little boy is left on Naruto’s doorstep.
+Years later, a dark hair, dark eyed little boy is left in Naruto's care.
 Coincidence?
 I think not.
 Very AU.
 Post Shippuden.

 Rookie days (Fillmore)—Fillmore and Third are straddled with their toughest challenge yet: mold two bickering newbies into Folsom’s new “dream team.”
 As if eighth grades not hard enough?
 Post series.